-Clause 111 specifies the benefit payable on retirement due to age in respect of contributions made by the member at a new maximum contribution rate.
+Clause 113 specifies the benefit payable on retirement in respect of contributions made by the member at the new maximum contribution rate.

-Clause 112 provides for a consequential amendment to the benefit payable on death before retirement in respect of contributions made by the member at the new maximum contribution rate.
+Clause 114 provides for a consequential amendment to the benefit payable on death before retirement in respect of contributions made by the member at the new maximum contribution rate.

-Clause 113 amends the benefit payable in respect of contributions made by a member at the new maximum contribution rate and sets out transitional provisions that will ensure that a member's death and disability benefits will not be less than would have been payable had the member become disabled or died on 31 December 1993 in accordance with the rules in force on that date.
-Clause 114 creates a new category of membership which is to be known as HOSPLAN membership and which is to cover all new employees after 1 January 1994.
+Clause 115 sets out transitional provisions to ensure that members who continue to contribute at 6% and those whose death and disability benefits would be payable on that basis will not be disadvantaged by the introduction of the new maximum contribution rate.

+Clause 116 creates a new category of membership which is to be known as HOSFUND membership and which is to cover all new employees after 1 January 1994.

-In common with new schemes or sub-schemes being established across the Victorian public sector, HOSPLAN provisions relating to membership, contributions, benefits and administration are the same as those within the new VicSuper Fund and which are contained in Clauses 31 to 51.
+In common with new schemes or sub-schemes being established across the Victorian public sector, HOSFUND provisions relating to membership, contributions, benefits and administration are the same as those within the new VicSuper Fund and which are contained in Clauses 31 to 51.